Groundwater Resource Mapping

 GIS Data Set

-The USGS in cooperation with NYSDEC has mapped over 30 sand and gravel aquifers in upstate New York at the 1:24,000-scale.
-A GIS data set containing this mapping (outside link leaving DEC's website) is available at the NYS GIS Clearinghouse.
+A GIS data set containing the mapping of 1:24,000 scale Primary and Principal Aquifers (outside link leaving DEC's website) is available at the NYS GIS Clearinghouse.
 Enhancements were made to these maps to create digital, georeferenced map layers.
 The digital map layers contain original mapping units and aquifer boundaries as well as new standardized mapping units and updated aquifer boundaries.
 The original published aquifer maps contain additional base and geologic information not included in these map layers.

 More about Groundwater Resource Mapping: